 GREx institutes have key features in addition to the normal features and governance of Institutes and Centres at UBC.

-- They are nominated for GREx status by agreement between Director of the Institute, a Dean or Deans, and the Vice-President Research and International before a funding competition
+- They are nominated for GREx status by agreement between Director of the Institute, a Dean or Deans, and the Vice-President Research and Innovation before a funding competition

 - Formal designation as a GREx status is conditional on receiving major external funding such as the Canada First Research Excellence Fund or similar major national or international funding, and approval by Senate

 - Typically multi-Faculty, although a single-Faculty unit is not precluded

 - Led by a Scientific Director who reports to a Dean or Deans

 - They will have the authority to recruit faculty into approved tenure-track positions within a department/Faculty to fulfill the mandate and vision of the institute

 - They will have an open, flat and non-hierarchical culture that commits to equity and inclusion, to track equity metrics, measure and monitoring success